TTraum/research-log-/researchlog.md

 [link to project!](https://github.com/TTraum/research-log-/blob/weekly-log/lego%20project-Brandt.pptx)
 Ive found the **issues** tab on github.com helped me add usable links to my research log ie. the pictures and lego power point.
 It's thursday week 2 and were showing others our lego project
-1. ## does it work? yes it did
+1. ## does it work?- yes it did
-2. ## was there a breakdown where/when? they seemed to follow it as i attended
+2. ## was there a breakdown where/when?- they seemed to follow it as i attended
-3. ## strengths simple and the pictures where clear
+3. ## strengths- simple and the pictures where clear
-4. ## areas of imporovement
-worked Sams a fellow students spaceship lego concept and one more landrover concept from Friday is here, need to work on making hyper links displaying URLs is bad!!!
+4. ## areas of imporovement-try other format other then Power point worked Sams a fellow students spaceship lego concept and one more landrover concept from Friday is here, need to work on making hyper links displaying URLs is bad!!! figured out how to hyperlink pretty fast and it does look better